Shaders

 isVK_TRUE

-If VK_EXT_conservative_rasterization
+If the VK_EXT_conservative_rasterization

 is VK_FALSE